UCLComputerScience/COMP0016_Team34.github.io/NLP_Test/Writeup.md

 **<u>NLP Keyword Extraction</u>**

+Natural language keyword detecroes will be used to select keywords from the user input.
+This will allow for faster recognition of key issues by the receptionist and make it easier to select who has an immediate problem.
 3 NLP API's were used to extract keywords from a set of tests.
 They were chosen as they are from large companies and has easy node.js support for their APIs.
-JavaScript in Node was used to write the tests (see below).
+JavaScript in Node was used to write all the tests for consistenncy (see below).

 | API       | Correct Matches (out of 25) | Price                                                        |      |
 | --------- | --------------------------- | ------------------------------------------------------------ | ---- |